ENCCS/julia-for-hpc/content/dagger.rst

 We can also specify more complex tasks graph.
 Furthermore task graphs can be dynamic, that is, the graph can depend on the output of tasks because Dagger executes task dynamically.
 Also, Dagger allows nesting, that is, we can spawn new task from another task.
+Here is an example of dynamic task graph:

 .. code-block:: julia